Skip to Content

 7. DCSS Involvement: The Department of Child Support Services can help in establishing paternity, locating the non-custodial parent, establishing child support orders, enforcing orders, and collecting payments.
 They can be involved at any stage of the child support process.

-What Factors Determine Child Support in California?
+Factors Influencing Child Support in California

-Many factors are considered when determining the amount of child support payments, including both parent’s economic circumstances, the needs of the child and how many children there are.
+Many factors are considered when determining the amount of child support payments, including both parent's economic circumstances, the needs of the child, and how many children there are.
 In most situations, the non-custodial parent pays child support to the custodial parent because it is assumed that by maintaining custody they already contribute considerable resources to the support of the child.

 In California, when determining child support, courts consider various factors to ensure the child's financial needs are met fairly and adequately.
 Some of the key factors include: